 T2 went faster, at 2:37, but still took my time and didn’t rush it.
 Racked the bike, switched shoes, got my belt on, took on a regular Maurten gel with some water, and left.

 The majority of the run was in the park, on narrow dirt trails, with only a couple kilometers on paved road through a neighborhood, and it was pancake flat.
 I did it at a comfortable pace; based on my power curve, the Stryd app recommended 244 W as a target power, but I didn’t want to risk an injury, so I aimed for no more than 230 W (which is what it recommends for half-marathon pace), and ended up at 220 W average power.
-The route was just shy of 10K, which a bit of a bummer; at that pace (5:42/km) it would have probably been a PR for me.
+The route was just shy of 10K, which a bit of a bummer; at that pace (5:42/km) it would have probably been a PR for me (Update: Turns out that when a Stryd is paired to a Wahoo Rival, the distance comes from the pod, not GPS; that likely explains the inaccurate distance).
 I had one more Maurten Caf gel with some water at the aid station before starting the second lap, which gave me a boost towards the end, and I finished in 53:02, for a total time of 2:58:09.
 I had no pain or discomfort, so probably could have gone a little harder, just like with the bike, but it wouldn’t have made any difference in the results, so I don’t have any regrets.

 Almost as soon as I picked up my things from transition, the thunderstorm that was forecast started rolling through, so I left soon after, and unfortunately was not able to enjoy the breakfast burritos from the Mighty Spork.